-I was half way through my MA thesis, or so I thought, when my teacher asked: “Margaret, what is your plumbline?”
+I was half way through my MA thesis, or so I thought, when the teacher asked: “Margaret, what is your plumbline?”
 I had no idea – a) what my plumbline was, or b) what a plumbline was.

 What was my plumbline?